jbum/Whitney-Music-Box-Examples/README.txt

 Processing.

 basic/
-  This directory contains the original BASIC examples by Paul Rother.
-The program "Column C" is the basis for the animation in the Whitney Music Box.
+  This directory contains the original BASIC examples by Paul Rother, intended for the Apple II.

-  (still need to dig these up... - jbum)
+  The program "Column BC" is the basis for the animation in the Whitney Music Box.

 chuck/
   Sample ChucK version.